11florin/valentina-s-flowers-paradise/README.md

 ### Manual Testing

 * All navigation links were clicked to ensure they lead to the correct pages.
-* The sticky navigation bar was checked on each page to confirm it remains visible while scrolling.
+* The fixed navigation bar was checked on each page to confirm it remains visible while scrolling.
 * The contact form was tested to ensure it redirects to the success page after submission.
 * Images were checked to confirm they resize correctly on different screen sizes.
 * The layout was reviewed on various viewport widths to ensure no overlapping or broken elements.